JunLLuo/NFT_Tweets_Keywords_Analysis/README.md

 # Citation

 Will be happy if this work is useful for your research.
-(will update the citation to inproceedings later)
+(The citation will be updated to inproceedings later)
 ```
 @article{luo2022understanding,
   title={Understanding NFT price moves through Social media keywords analysis},